n0bodysec/nbc-downloader/README.md

 ## 📜 Notice

 Do not create unnecessary user accounts.
 Please respect the credit limit of free accounts or use a premium account.
 Please use this tool for educational purposes only.
 The distribution or copying of copyrighted content without prior authorization is a crime.
+The NBC.com platform has regional content limitations, please do not attempt to circumvent these limitations by using this program.

 I am not affiliated with or endorsed by NBCUniversal Media, LLC. or any of its affiliates.